itonyluke/itonyluke/README.md

 # Hello and welcome!
 # I'm Anton,
 # C/C++ developer
-# currently residing in Dimi, Georgia.
+# currently, residing in Dimi, Georgia.
 ***
 # I've been studying at [42School](https://42.fr/en/homepage/) for a couple of years now,
 # and [here is the list](https://github.com/itonyluke/21_42_school_projects) of the projects that I accomplished while studying there.